Miss Lebanon 2022

-Miss Lebanon 2022, was the 61st edition of the Miss Lebanon pageant, held on July 24, 2022, at Forum de Beyrouth in Beirut, Maya Reaidy crowned her successor Yasmina Zaytoun at the end of the event.
-Maya Aboul Hosn, who finished as first runner-up, was appointed Miss Universe Lebanon 2023 the following year.
+Miss Lebanon 2022 was the 61st edition of the Miss Lebanon pageant, held on July 24, 2022, at the Forum de Beyrouth in Beirut.
+The event was broadcast live on LBCI and was hosted by Aimée Sayah, with musical performances by Nancy Ajram and Toni-Ann Singh.
+A total of seventeen contestants competed for the national title.

-The winner of the pageant represented Lebanon at Miss Universe 2022 and also will represent at Miss World 2023.
+At the conclusion of the pageant, the outgoing titleholder, Maya Reaidy, crowned Yasmina Zaytoun as her successor.
+Meanwhile, Maya Aboul Hosn, who finished as first runner-up, was appointed as Miss Universe Lebanon 2023 the following year.
+Members of the Miss World organization was present at the event, including CEO and chairperson Julia Morley, Stephen Douglas Morley, reigning Miss World 2021 Karolina Bielawska, her first runner-up, Miss World Americas 2021 and Beauty With A Purpose Ambassador Shree Saini, second runner-up and Miss World Africa 2021 Olivia Yacé, and Miss World 2019 Toni-Ann Singh.

-Members of the Miss World organization was present at the event, including CEO and chairperson Julia Morley, Stephen Douglas Morley, Miss World 2021 Karolina Bielawska, her first runner-up, Miss World Americas 2021 and Beauty With A Purpose Ambassador Shree Saini, second runner-up and Miss World Africa 2021 Olivia Yacé and Miss World 2019 Toni-Ann Singh.
+As Miss Lebanon 2022, Zaytoun represented Lebanon at the Miss Universe 2022 competition, held in New Orleans, Louisiana, on January 14, 2023, and at the Miss World 2023 pageant, held in Mumbai, Maharashtra, on March 9, 2024.